Ilesnat/Meterepreter_HTB_Execution/README.md

 # 🎯 Meterpreter Payload exectuion

 A lightweight Windows C application developed using **Visual Studio**.
-The purpose of this project is to have a Meterpreter payload execute with Defender on.
-This approach will bypass defender but some of the functionalilties in a Meterpreter payload will still be flagged.
-The purpose of this was to use this on harder Hack The Box machines that may have defender enabled.
-This spolution is a output of MALDEV Academy, it has been a great course and helped me build this up to this point.
+This project aims to execute a Meterpreter payload with Defender enabled.
+This approach helps bypass Defender, although some Meterpreter functionalities may still be flagged.
+This solution results from work done after following **MALDEV Academy** — a fantastic course that helped me reach this level.

 ---
 ⚠️ **Disclaimer:** This project is for educational purposes only.
 It is designed to help individuals understand how malware operates so they can better defend against it.
 Its intended purpose is for Hack the Box or CTF-like events.

 ## Approach

 - Utilize a web stager to host the raw Meterpreter Binary.
-This fecthes the shell code at runtime and will avoid some common signtures by not storing the shell code on disk.
+This fetches the shell code at runtime and will avoid some common signatures by not storing the shell code on disk.
-- I then create a suspended process "Notepad.exe" and then hijack a thread of that process to execute the shell code
+- I then create a suspended process, "Notepad.exe" and then hijack a thread of that process to execute the shell code

 ## 🚀 Getting Started

 This is designed to be a web cradle.
-This exe will fetch your payload at run time then call back with a Meterpreter payload on a different port.
-Steps below are for setup
+This exe will fetch your payload at run time and then call back with a Meterpreter payload on a different port.
+The steps below are for setup.

 ### 🌱 Kali setup